 The undergraduate Art History program approaches visual culture from an international perspective and features the history of the art of Africa, Europe, and North and South America.
 To prime students for a career in the 21st century, the school offers a full historical spectrum, engaging you in cross-disciplinary methods of analysis and evaluation.
 Study-abroad programs, internships and research assistantships offer additional opportunities for you to gain expertise in the field.
 The program prepares you for graduate work and professions in museums, galleries, non-profits, art consultancies and publishing.

 The program emphasizes the study of visual art in relation to the historical and cultural contexts in which it was created.
 Students learn interdisciplinary methods of analysis and develop research, writing, formal analysis and critical thinking skills.
-Coursework takes the form of lower-level surveys of Western and non-Western art, higher-level specialized lecture classes and Introduction to Art Historical Methodology.
-The Art History program offers a variety of classes on a rotating basis, including courses in Ancient Roman Art, Medieval Art, Early Modern (Renaissance) Art, 18th and 19th-Century European Art, Modern and Contemporary American and European Art, African Art and Contemporary African Art.
+Coursework takes the form of lower-level surveys of Western and non-Western art, higher-level specialized lecture classes and Introduction to Art Historical Methodology a seminar on Art Historical Methods and Research.
+The Art History program offers a variety of classes on a rotating basis, including courses in Ancient Roman Art, Medieval Art, Early Modern (Renaissance) Art, 18th and 19th-Century European Art, Latin American Art, Modern and Contemporary American and European Art, African Art and Contemporary African Art.

 The Ernest G. Welch School of Art & Design features an internationally active faculty and a rigorous curriculum that prepares students for professional careers in art and design.
 The programs foster critical thinking and dynamic artistic production in an interdisciplinary environment.
 The school offers a B.A. in Art History, B.F.A. in Art Education, a B.A. in Studio Art and a B.F.A. in Studio Art with concentrations in Ceramics, Drawing, Painting & Printmaking, Graphic Design, Interior Design, Photography, Sculpture and Textiles.